Kylejeong2/personal-website/src/app/blog/posts/cease-desist.md

 ---

-The LA wildfires in early 2025 were crazy.
+The LA wildfires in early 2025 were a crazy tragedy.
+People were losing the houses they grew up in, and rampant wildfires took over the news.
+For me, I'd just started winter quarter at UCLA, which was already super hectic.
+Early morning classes, trying to catch up with friends, and I was trying to get VEST (my startup club) off the ground.

-We had just started winter quarter at UCLA, which was already hectic as I was trying to get VEST (my startup/builder club) off the ground.
-We were running events every other day and meeting tons of new people.
+We were running events every other day and meeting tons of new people that wanted to join.
+There probably could not have been a crazier start to my year.

 <br/>

-### Impact on Campus
+I had a feeling that the fires were going to get to us.
+The air was getting smoggier and I noticed AQI was hundreds above the healthy amount.
+My roommates and I listened to the news at night and saw the night sky burn a bright red from the fires.

-With the fires approaching, UCLA switched to online classes and I drove back to the Bay Area.
-This disrupted our event planning and halted recruitment, as everyone left campus.
+It didn't take long for UCLA to switch to online classes and I decided to drive back to the Bay Area to stay extra safe.

 <br/>

 ### The Problem

 Tracking the fires was a mess.
-You needed to check:
+If you wanted to know if we were going to be safe, you needed to check:

 - **Multiple sources for AQI data**
     - PurpleAir sensors